jorix/OL-FeaturePopups/README.md

 **FeaturePopups** wraps the management of popups and SelectFeature control of [OpenLayers](http://openlayers.org).

-branch is considered stable 1-FeaturePopups
+The branch that is considered stable is: [1-FeaturePopups](https://github.com/jorix/OL-FeaturePopups/tree/1-FeaturePopups)

 Operation:
 ---------